gitmehedi/techstacks/README.md

 In past years, I have used multi-threading and cron jobs to run background tasks, but my favorite mechanism is to use async message queues.

 ## Prerequisite:
-We will use followingg technology stack for this project
+We will use following technology stack for this project
 * Docker
 * RabbitMQ
 * Ubuntu